The core learning allocation in the Student Resource Package (SRP) provided to schools for each student is the primary source of funding for

 Schools must document, ratify and communicate to parents a school-level VET policy.
 The VET policy must be compliant with Victoria's Education and Training Reform Act 2006 and the Department's policy on parent payments.
 A school-level VET policy sets out the basis on which a school offers VET programs to students.
 There are a range of programs approved by the VCAA that offer students the opportunity to gain both the VCE and a nationally recognised VET qualification.
 Selected VET programs also offer scored assessment for Units 3 and 4 of the VCE.

-Targeted funding allocated to support VET provision can be used for a range of purposes including:
+Where the VET program is not being purchased from the TAFE network, targeted VET funding allocated to support VET provision can be used for a range of purposes.

-- a contribution towards the purchase of delivery from an external RTO
+- a contribution towards the purchase of delivery from a non-TAFE network provider

 - a contribution towards teacher professional development and training